 Be clear on what you want and need - or let them know you'll need help designing objectives.
 Start within your organisation and plan out what you want to achieve, who you want to target – the more information you can provide an agency with, the quicker and cheaper it will be for them to devise a marketing strategy and campaigns to meet your needs.

 2. Know your audience

-If you're not sure where to start with segmenting your target audiences, Mackman offer marketing persona workshops where our experts work with your team to identify your different target groups and their behavioural traits.
+If you're not sure where to start with segmenting your target audiences, Mackman offers marketing persona workshops where our experts work with your team to identify your different target groups and their behavioural traits.

 3. Establish clear goals

-Make sure between yourself and the agency you set clear and SMART (specific, measurable, achievable, realistic, timely) objectives for your marketing campaign.
+Make sure between yourself and the agency you set clear and SMART (specific, measurable, achievable, realistic, timely) objectives for your marketing campaigns.
 This helps when it comes to measuring the success of your marketing efforts over time.
 It allows both parties to be clear on what has worked and what needs more focus throughout the campaign, without any subjective influences.

 4. Invest in the relationship

 By appointing a marketing agency you are no doubt trying to take the pressure off your internal employees by handing over projects.
-However that doesn't mean you don't have to invest in that agency/client relationship.
+However, that doesn't mean you don't have to invest in that agency/client relationship.
 The agency is only as good as the relationship with a client.
 Therefore, make sure you have the resources in house to deal with questions, information requests or approval from your agency.